vantemoon/engine-projects/Starship/ReadMe.txt

 E: Apply thrust
 Space: Fire a bullet
 N: Respawn if dead

-I: Spawn a new Asteroid
+T: Hold to slow time to 1/10th speed
+P: Pause or unpause
+Esc: Return to Attract mode or exit if already there

+DEBUG:
 F1: Toggle debug mode
 F8: Hard-reset the game
-T: Hold to slow time to 1/10th speed
-P: Pause or unpause
+I: Spawn an asteroid
 O: Advance one frame, then pause
-Esc: Return to Attract mode or exit if already there
 K: Kill all hostile entities (developer trick, skip to next wave)

 Xbox Controller